aditi-mittal-cmu/mittal-portfolio/finalProjectPart2.md

 Interview Script
-To create the interview script, I employed the critique method that we used in "Assignment 3 & 4: Critique by Design" as I really liked the metrics that were evaluated, namely Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement
+<p>To create the interview script, I employed the critique method that we used in "Assignment 3 & 4: Critique by Design" as I really liked the metrics that were evaluated, namely Usefulness, Completeness, Perceptibility, Truthfulness, Intuitiveness, Aesthetics and Engagement</p>

 <p><i> I really enjoyed this exercise.
 Having done this before, I was a little more confident this time and less jittery.
 I was excited to share this story outline and see if the message was persuasive.
 I solicited feedback from three people who I am going to call Person 1, Person 2, Person 3, Person 4.
 Each person fit the demographic I initially identified for my target audience Everything mentioned in "" are direct quotes. </i></p>